 Chogan’s Condition in Iran Today

-However, as an intangible cultural heritage of Iranians, Chogan is well-known and all Iranians are proud of it.
-Students read about it in Persian literate and learn about it in various arts specially painting.
+However, as a universally recognized cultural heritage of Iranians, Chogan is well-known and all Iranians are proud of it.
+Students read about it in Persian literate and learn about it in various arts especially painting.